osmandapp/web/main/docs/user/map/track-context-menu.md

 **Filter** Menu

 Here you can change any filter parameters for your track.
-The menu two parts: Points and Actions.
+The menu has two parts: Points and Actions.

 | **_Points_** |
 |:------------|